zeromq/jeromq/README.md

 * tipc:// protocol.
 Cannot find a Java implementation.

 * GSSAPI mechanism is not yet implemented.

-* TCP KeepAlive Count, Idle, Interval cannot be set via Java but as OS level.

 * Interrupting threads is still unsupported: library is NOT Thread.interrupt safe.